draptik/2024-04-mathemacampus-approval-testing/presentation/slides.md

 ---

+# Verify - CI

+- works out of the box
+- No need to install anything on the CI server

+---

-# Verify - Diff-Tooling
+# Verify - Diff-Tooling for Devs

+- Visual Studio
+- Rider
 - Visual Studio Code
-- Rider
-- Visual Studio
 - OS
-- CI-Flags
+- CI-Flags / Logging

+---

+# Verify - F# Support

+- Ploltly.NET (F#)
+- works out of the box